Let’s talk about seeds. And specifically HEIRLOOM seeds.

 And actually, ordering seeds is something that I do in the winter time.
 When I’m itching to plant something anyway. 🙂

 Here are some of my favorite heirloom seed companies to buy from:

-Pinetree Garden seeds (superseeds.com) – not all of their seeds are heirloom so please read the descriptions carefully.
+Pinetree Garden seeds (superseeds.com) – please read the descriptions carefully because not all of their seeds are heirlooms.

 When you buy heirloom seeds, you will be doing a great service for future generations to come.